Self drive Ngorongoro: everything you need to know

 For a detailed cost overview, check the official Ngorongoro Crater website.

 If you are planning to visit the Serengeti and just transit through the NCA, you still have to pay the NCA fee twice: on your way going to the Serengeti and on your way back from the Serengeti.
-The only way to avoid paying the NCA fee twice is by exiting the Serengeti via Klein's gate on the North East, on your way to Lake Natron.
-Its a very scenic route from Kleins Gate to Lake Natron, but not for everyone.
-Its a solid 7-9 hours drive through remote area, and the road is at some sections rough and bumpy.
-If you want to visit Lake Natron on your roadtrip in Tanzania, we advise to take the Mto wa Mbu route.
-From the village of Mto wa Mbu, which is opposite Lake Manyara National Park, its' a 3-4 hour ride.
-From Karatu, it will take about 5-6 hours to reach Lake Natron.
+The only way to avoid paying the NCA fee twice is by exiting/entering the Serengeti via Klein's gate on the North East, on your way to/ from Lake Natron.
+Its a very scenic route from Kleins Gate to Lake Natron, but not enjoyed by everyone, as it has some pretty bad stretches and your drive in remote area.
+Check Roadtrip Tanzania's Travel Guide on Lake Natron, for route description from Serengeti to Lake Natron.

 Can I explore the Ngorongoro Crater on a self-drive safari?